saint11/DeadWeight/source/index.md

 #### Move (1 turn) {.block}
 Move to a different location, usually to a different room in the dungeon.
 The *GM* can ask the players to spend more than one turn if the distances are big enough.
 Moving often lead to combat encounters.

+While moving in the **exploration phase** the players don't need to worry about movement speed and may move their miniatures freely, as long it makes sense for the *GM* and to the other players.

 #### Loot (1 turn) {.block}
 Looting a location does not require a test, the *GM* just lists what they find in that location and the **adventurers** can choose what to pick up.
 Looting can only be used on a safe location, with no enemies or traps.
 If the players want to try something riskier, it's a freeform action, and may require a test.